 How big a deposit (down payment) do I need?

-While 10% mortgages do exist in Portugal, they’re less common here especially for non-residents or those who have recently moved here and don’t have a credit history in Portugal.
+While 10% mortgages do exist in Portugal, they’re less common here, especially for non-residents or those who have recently moved here and don’t have a credit history in Portugal.
+Even Portuguese struggle to get them.

 - Residents should expect to have to put down a 20-30% deposit (70-80% loan-to-value)